julieqiu/librarianx/README.md

     version: null
 ```

-Now you can release it like any other edition:
+Now you can release it like any other library:

 ```
 $ git add .